RoyalZSoftware/adventskalender/i-assembled-a-book-with-github-actions.md

 # I assmebled a book with GitHub actions
+In the year 2020 I released a book, written with a friend, called "Next level Taschengeld".
+We were both tech nerds back then and decided to write the book completely in markdown with the assistance of git.

-I recently found this project and wanted to share it.
+I recently found this project again and wanted to share some lessons about it.

-Back in the days when I was writing a book about affiliate marketing called "Next level Taschengeld" ("Taschengeld" -> "Pocket money") which explains to you how my friend and I created affiliate sites that genereted some revenue.
+## About the book
+The word Taschengeld stands for pocket money in German.
+It is about building sustainable affiliate marketing websites within a niche, where not a lot of competitors exist.

-Although I am not behind the topic any more, the book creation was a great workflow for two devs that collaborated via git.
+Although I am not behind the topic any more today, it taught me a lot about writing structured and expressing my thoughts as simple as possible.

-## Building locally pdf and epub
+## Creating a pdf and epub
-Building the book locally requires a few programs:
+We wanted to bundle all the markdown files, located in the `src` directory of the repository, into a single `pdf` and `epub`.

+For this I opted for the following tool stack:
+- pandoc (converts input formats like markdown to other formats)
 - pdflatex (pdfengine to convert pandoc formats to pdf)
-- pandoc (converts input formats like markdown to other formats)
-- GNU Make
+- GNU Make (to fixate the pandoc commands for everybdoy)

+### The final makefile

 ```Makefile
 all: all-before dist/book.epub dist/book.pdf